ddervisis/pit/README.md

 Inspired by [Countdown](https://github.com/soffes/Countdown)

-## Build from source
-Visual Studio and .NET Framework 4.7.2+

 ## Installation
-*Releases will follow in the future.*

-For now you can build the project from source, rename the created executable from PointInTime.`exe` to PointInTime.`scr`.
-It is now a Windows screensaver file.

-Right-click the screensaver file and click `Install`, this will open the Windows screensaver settings, where you can go into the settings of the screensaver to setup the date and time.
+Right-click onto the `PointInTime.scr` file and click on `Install` to install the screensaver, which opens the Windows screensaver settings window.

+Here you can setup the date and time of the screensaver countdown.